SaiHlyanPhyoe7/take_home_assign/README.md

 - [x] Use React hooks
 - [x] Maintain a well-structured and organized repository
 - [x] Commenting the code for better understanding

-Congratulations on completing all the requirements for your Next.js app!
-Great job!